syllab-ntu/syllab/publications.md

 in NIST Lightweight Cryptography Workshop 2020 - **NIST LWC 2020**
 - *G. Leurent and T. Peyrin*, "*From Collisions to Chosen-Prefix Collisions - Application to Full SHA-1*"
 in USENIX Security Symposium - **USENIX Security 2020**
-- *T. Peyrin and H. Wang*, "*The MALICIOUS Framework: Embedding Backdoors into Tweakable Block Ciphers*"
+- *T. Peyrin and H. Wang*, "*SHA-1 is a Shambles - First Chosen-Prefix Collision on SHA-1 and Application to the PGP Web of Trust*"
 in Advances in Cryptology - **CRYPTO 2020**
 - *L. Sun, D. Gerault, A. Benamira and T. Peyrin*, "*NeuroGIFT : Using a Machine Learning Based Sat Solver for Cryptanalysis*"
 in International Symposium on Cyber Security Cryptology and Machine Learning - **CSCML 2020**